Lee Aubrey "Speed" Riggs: Your Lucky Strike Hit Parade

 After seeing Riggs for only a single day, Hill knew that he found the man that would be the new face of his organization.
 After the day's auctions were done, Riggs poignantly remembered Hill sitting him down, and saying to him, “I like what you got.
 How’d you like to go to New York with me and be on the radio?”
 Riggs was initially hesitant, but after receiving another letter from Hill on November 21, 1937, pleading him to come to the city and guest appear on Your Lucky Strike Hit Parade, Riggs agreed.

 Riggs debuted on the air December 27 of that same year, imitating his famous auctions, ending each one with the premium brightleaf tobacco being “Sold to American!”
 Three months later in February, 1938, Riggs’ popularity had grown to the point that he was named the “Voice of Lucky Strike,” and given a twenty-two year $550 per week contract.
 Within three years, Riggs’ presence helped to catapult Lucky Strike Cigarettes ahead of all other brands by a three to one margin.

-Throughout his thirty-three year tenure with Lucky Strike, Riggs co-hosted shows with many of the most famous men on radio and television of the era, including Jack Benny, Fred Allen, Kay Kyser, and Jack Paar.
+Throughout his thirty-three year tenure with Lucky Strike, Riggs' commercial chants were heard on shows with many of the most famous men on radio and television of the era, including Jack Benny, Fred Allen, Kay Kyser, and Jack Paar.
 Most notably, Riggs’ appeared many times on television advertising Lucky Strike Cigarettes with singer Frank Sinatra.
 With the aid of Riggs, Lucky Strike was able to broaden their marketing basis and become the industry leader in cigarette sales.

 Riggs was also known for using his fame to support charitable causes.
 For instance, during World War II, Riggs helped raise more than $17 million in war bonds for the United States government, and throughout his career it has been reported that he raised $220 million for various philanthropic organizations.